 A TFSA, or Tax-Free Savings Account, is not your average savings account.
-TFSAs have existed since 2009 (cue 10-year anniversary shout out) and as their name suggests, they have a unique advantage over other savings and investment products.
+TFSAs have existed since 2009 and as their name suggests, they have a unique advantage over other savings and investment products.

 Wondering if a TFSA might be a good fit for you?
 Here are a few benefits to consider.